A duality of locally compact groups which does not involve the Haar measure: Introduction

+Conversely, every commutative or co-commutative algebra in the range of our map is isomorphic to $C_0(G)^{**}$ or $C^*(G)^{**}$ respectively for some locally compact group $G$\, (Theorems \ref{commutative-is-group} and \ref{cocommutative-is-group}).
+All theorems of this kind known before assumed stronger properties guaranteeing a certain duality (a Haar weight, a regular representation etc).

+In Section \ref{dual-cstar}, we give a \cst-algebraic version of this theory: for every coinvolutive \cst-bialgebra $A$ (see definition in Section \ref{dual-cstar}), one can define its dual coinvolutive \cst-bialgebra $\hat A$, such that $\hat{C_0(G)}=C^*(G)$ and $\hat{C^*(G)}=C_0(G)$.
+Every commutative or co-commutative algebra in the range of this map is isomorphic to $C_0(G)$ or $C^*(G)$ respectively.

 {\bf Acknowledgements}.
 I am grateful to Prof. M.~Enock for pointing me out to the thesis \cite{kirchberg} and for sending a copy of it.
-I thank Prof. E.~Kirchberg for useful correspondence concerning his results.
-As always, I acknowledge gratefully discussions with S.~Akbarov.
+I thank Prof. E.~Kirchberg for clarification of some of his results.
+I am greatly obliged to the referee who pointed out several gaps and corrected numerous details in the paper.